sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 ## Configure Sumo Logic dashboards

-You can configure Sumo Logic dashboards to view your Sensu observability data in any way you wish.
+To view your Sensu observability data in Sumo Logic, you can configure Sumo Logic dashboards in any way you wish.
 As a starting point, follow these instructions to configure Sensu Overview and Sensu Entity Detail dashboards:

 1. On your [Sumo Logic home page][10], click the **Personal** tab in the left-navigation menu.